 How To Track Expenses for Forgiveness

-The following is a general breakdown of how you can begin this process during your 8-week period.
+The following is a general breakdown of how you can begin this process.

 Consider your payroll schedule.
 You may want to adjust the timing of your payroll date to accommodate as many payroll cycles as possible.
 This could mean distributing an extra round of payroll on an off-cycle week.

 At least 60% of your PPP loan funds must be used for payroll costs, and no more than 40% of the funds can be used for non-payroll costs.
 Remember, although the following payroll costs are not eligible for loan forgiveness, you should still keep track of these: